aragon/flock/teams/Vocdoni/August2019-January2020.md

 # Technology Overview
 A Vocdoni voting process makes use of the following components, as visualized below:
 ![Architecture](images/architecture-main.svg "Architecture Overview")
-Data integrity is provided by Ethereum mainnet, data availability is provided by IPFS, and p2p messaging is implemented using the distributed messaging protocol Swarm/PSS.
+Data integrity is provided by Ethereum Mainnet, data availability is provided by IPFS, and p2p messaging is implemented using the distributed messaging protocol Swarm/PSS.
-The client interface (app or webapp) interacts with the P2P network and the Blockchain through Gateways (using WebSockets or HTTP/RPC).
+The client interface (app or web app) interacts with the P2P network and the Blockchain through Gateways (using WebSockets or HTTP/RPC).
 These gateways forward (encrypted) requests from light clients to the relay network.

 Before starting a voting process, the process organizer collects a census containing the public keys of all eligible voters and then publishes a Merkle tree of these keys.
-The process metadata, as well as the census Merkle tree, is pinned on a decentralized filesystem.
-A transaction is sent to the blockchain to persist the vote details.
+The census Merkle tree is pinned on a decentralized filesystem and the process metadata (including the Merkle root of the census) is published on the blockchain.

 Once the process has begun, users can vote.
 In order to achieve voter anonymity, each user packages their vote using either a Linkable Ring Signature (LRS) or a Zero-Knowledge Proof (ZK-Snark).

 LRS allows each individual in a group of users (in this case a chunk of the census) to compute a ring signature which can be validated without revealing the identity of the signer.
 This signature can be verified as belonging to a valid signer, but that signer's identity is unknown other than their membership in a census chunk.

 Alternatively, a ZK-Snark based process is an easily verifiable method for proving the validity of a voter, but is comparatively costly to produce.
-This method allows a user to convince a verifier that it possesses a valid vote and belongs in the census without revealing any information about the voter or the vote itself.
+This method allows a user to convince a verifier that it belongs in the census at it has not voted twice without revealing any information about the voter or the vote itself.

-The user then submits the LRS- or ZK-Snark verified vote to a Gateway, which using PSS forwards it to a Relay.
+The user then submits the LRS- or ZK-Snark vote to a Gateway, which forwards it to a Relay via PSS.

 When a relay receives a vote package, it first validates the external payload and then groups it with other vote packages.
-Once enough votes are ready, the relay pins the block of verified votes to an ephemeral blockchain.
+Once enough votes are ready, the relay pins the block of verified votes to the blockchain.

 After a process ends, the organizer publishes a private key to decrypt the submitted vote packages.
 From this moment on, any node on the network can start counting and validating votes.
-Each vote package is retrieved from the ephemeral blockchain and tallied, and then a final result is sent to the Ethereum mainnet.
+Each vote package is retrieved from the blockchain and tallied, and then a final result is sent to the Ethereum mainnet.

 # Deliverables

-## I01 - Entity Services
+## I01 - Entity Components
 The goal of this work package is to create all of the services and supporting infrastructure necessary for organizations to conduct and scale voting processes.

 ### Components
 #### Entity Manager
-Application and API allowing organizations of all types to manage collections of user public keys and create voting processes.
+Application and API allowing organizations to manage collections of user public keys and create voting processes.
 Census maintainers can set their own criteria for the inclusion of keys in any particular census.
 #### L2 Suite
 Tool suite enabling easy, secure deployment of supporting L2 infrastructure.
 The purpose of this supporting infrastructure is to  offload computation and coordination effort from the EVM, thereby improving performance and reducing cost.
-This can be done is such a way that there is no loss of data integrity.
-Gives stakeholder organizations a way to deploy and scale gateways and relay nodes that coordinate activity accross themselves, mobile users, the blockchain, and content-addressable storage.
+This can be done in such a way that there is no loss of data integrity.
+Gives stakeholder organizations a way to deploy and scale gateways and relay nodes that coordinate activity across themselves, mobile users, the blockchain, and content-addressable storage.
 #### Aragon Module
 Aragon module integrating the capabilities of the Entity Manager and interaction with L2 Suite components in a modular and reusable way, offering any Aragon DAO the ability to easily integrate cost-effective verifiable voting.

 ### Roadmap
 ##### August
-* Alpha release of entity mangaer.
+* Alpha release of entity manager.
 User feedback and testing with stakeholder organizations.
 ##### September
 * Alpha release of L2 Suite.
-Burn-in testing and performance optimaization.
+Burn-in testing and performance optimization.
 ##### October
 * Alpha release of Aragon module.
 Process testing and scalability evaluation.
 ##### November